helmedeiros/model-registry/docs/architecture/decisions/0003-service-shell-and-observability-bootstrap.md

 ### Observability hooks on the substrate

 The substrate (`internal/store`) is plain Go with no OTel instrumentation.
 The service shell wraps every operator-facing operation with the observability hooks listed above; the substrate calls themselves participate in the parent server span via context propagation.
-The cost of the wrapping is accounted for under `BenchmarkObservabilityOverhead` in the registry-package harness (< 100 µs per operation per ADR-0001), not under the Store bars committed in ADR-0002.
+The cost of the wrapping is accounted for under `BenchmarkRouterChain_NoopTracer` in `internal/httpapi` (< 100 µs per operation per ADR-0001), not under the Store bars committed in ADR-0002.

 ## Consequences